 - Lunch details are up to you.
 We have found that it is best if attendees stay on the campus for lunch.
 Some places we have been have charged an additional 10 dollars for lunch, and using it, too, as a fundraiser.
 Food trucks are a great way to handle lunch.

 - Some churches have "coffee shops" and sell such products during the breaks.
 That it totally up to you and your church.

-- We do ask (not demand, but ask) that the churches of the area reach out to the local police departments and help them attend the seminar.
+- We do ask that the churches of the area reach out to the local police departments and help them attend the seminar.
 This is is how churches can help police: By helping them get training that can keep them alive.
 Please consider purchasing some tickets that will go toward helping the local police attend the seminar.

 - Colonel Grossman's presentation requires certain items, all of which are discussed on this page below.
 The host is responsible to obtain these items.